spatialos/UnrealGDK/docs/setup-and-installing.md

 ### Running the Starter Project in the cloud

-TODO add steps
+To run a cloud deployment, you'll need to prepare your server-worker and client-worker assemblies, and upload them to the cloud.

+> Building the assemblies can take a while - we recommend installing IncrediBuild, FastBuild, or another build distributor.

+1. In a terminal window, navigate to the root directory of the Starter Project repository.
+1. Build a server-worker assembly: `Game\Scripts\Build.bat StarterProjectServer Linux Development StarterProject.uproject`
+1. Build a client-worker assembly: `Game\Scripts\Build.bat StarterProject Win64 Development StarterProject.uproject`
+1. Navigate to `StarterProject\spatial`.
+1. Upload the assemblies to the cloud, specifying an assembly name (this covers both assemblies): `spatial cloud upload <assembly_name>`
+1. Launch a deployment, specifying a deployment name: `spatial cloud launch <assembly_name> default_launch.json <deployment_name> --snapshot=snapshots\default.snapshot`
+1. Follow the steps [here](https://docs.improbable.io/reference/13.1/shared/get-started/tour#start-a-game-client) (SpatialOS documentation) to launch the game.

 # Next steps

 ## Setting up Actor replication

-Unreal provides a system called Actor replication to make it easy to make a networked game.
+Unreal provides a system called [Actor replication](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors) (Unreal documentation) to make it easy to make a networked game.
 The SpatialOS Unreal GDK allows you to continue using the native Unreal workflow without changes to your game code.
 However, you need to do an additional step in order for Actor replication to work with the SpatialOS Unreal GDK.

 To set up Actor replication:

-1. Set up your Actor for replication (including property replication and RPCs) using the native Unreal workflow.
+1. Set up your Actor for replication (including property replication and RPCs) using the [native Unreal workflow](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors) (Unreal documentation).
 1. Generate type bindings for your Actor (see the documentation on the [Interop Code Generator](content/interop.md)).
 This allows the SpatialOS Unreal GDK to serialize Unreal's replication data to SpatialOS.